hownownz/shopping-planner/README.md

 **Q: Can I self-host without Firebase?**
 A: The app is designed for Firebase, but you could modify it to use any backend API.
 You'd need to rewrite `firebase-service.js`.

+**Q: Is it safe to have `firebase-config.js` in a public repository?**
+A: Yes!
+These values are meant to be public (they're already visible in your browser).
+Your security comes from Firebase Authentication and Firestore Security Rules, not from hiding these values.
+Read [SECURITY.md](SECURITY.md) for a detailed explanation.

+**Q: What is Firebase App Check and do I need it?**
+A: App Check prevents bots and automated abuse by verifying requests come from your legitimate app.
+It's optional but recommended.
+See [SECURITY.md](SECURITY.md) for setup instructions.

 ---